• Skip to primary navigation

 • Top with a fried egg for a breakfast/brunch version of poutine!

-• Nutrition facts do not include fried egg or additional protein additions.
+• Nutrition facts do not include fried egg or add-ins.

 • Feel free to substitute store bought frozen french fries, home fries, tater tots or steak fries instead of homemade potato wedges.